DimitriPalmer22/Relapse-Code-Documentation/_temp/Winter Break/12-17 Ideas for More Interesting Melee Enemies.md

 - Some enemies can have a teleport ability than unpredictably moves them closer to the player / behind the player somewhere.
 - Some enemies have a dodge / counterattack ability where when they are shot at, they have a chance to "dodge" that attack.
 If the enemy dodges the bullet, they negate the damage from that shot and dash toward the player.

+Things like these would make crowds of enemies much more dangerous.
+Since that is the case, we would have more room for crowd control powers / abilities for the player to use.

+Think of powers like
+- AOE knockback
+- AOE stun
+- AOE slow
+- AOE damage
+- Make the enemies focus